Why a Garden Suite

 Carriage houses are a little different in that they usually require some form of a garage as part of the build.
 It’s common to have a detached garage with a suite above called a “carriage house.”
 The garage below is how they differ from a garden suite.
 These are another great example of how to leverage your land and add both equity and cash flow.
 Many municipalities allow this type of build.
 Check with your local zoning laws to be sure.

 Thistle construction has experience building Garden Suites, Carriage Houses, and Cottages.
-Check out some examples.
+Check out some examples in our project gallery.

 We follow the same process building Garden Suites or Carriage houses as we do for home building or renovations.